TomDemeranville/orcid-update-java/README.md

 Requires: Google Eclipse Plugin, Maven2 Eclipse plugin. (these can both be removed from pom if not using ecplise)

 ##TODO:

+Split out Oricd Client and XML bindings into separate maven artifact.
+Make this availble in public maven repository.

 Externalise configuration for index.jsp

 Improve error handling - server vs client vs 404 errors